-The United Students Government at SUNY Buffalo State provides Activities, Representation, and Services for students at the college.
+The United Students Government at Buffalo State College provides Activities, Representation, and Services for students at the college.

 Student Government Structure